 2. Wall Thickness and Material Selection

 The ideal wall thickness depends on the material and the part’s functional requirements.
-Thinner walls allow for faster cooling but can weaken the part if not adequately reinforced.
+Thinner walls allow faster cooling but weaken the part if not adequately reinforced.

 Material Choice Impact: